Skin Rejuvenation, Rosacea, Microderm, Lamprobe, Wrinkle or Hair Reduction

 Due to poor circulation; gravity is pulling blood down but having difficulty circulating back up your legs.
-Build-up of pressure causes a vessel to break into tiny vessels; visible at skins surface.
+The build-up of pressure causes a vessel to break into tiny vessels; visible at the skins surface.
 If left untreated, they may grow into very large and painful varicose veins.
-There are a few things you can do during and after a laser treatment to heal faster and keep them away.
+There are a few things you can do during and after laser treatment to heal faster and keep them away.

 We advise you to follow the acronym – R.I.C.E + massage

-[R]est leg after treatment [I]ce area treated with a cold [C]ompress area or wear compression garment.
-[E]levate legs (especially end of day) to ease pressure for the many hours laying flat during sleep.
+[R]est leg after treatment [I]ce area treated with a cold [C]ompress area or wear a compression garment.
+[E]levate legs (especially end of the day) to ease the pressure for the many hours laying flat during sleep.

-Massage treated area to stimulate a healing response (Do Not do if skin is broken) as healing process occurs.
+Massage treated area to stimulate a healing response (Do Not do if the skin is broken) as the healing process occurs.

 For optimal results, wearing Compression Garments or stockings for 48 hours and then during the day while on feet for up to two weeks.